KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 Some authorization servers, especially native implementations (either mobile or desktop), are usually not exposed to the public internet and thus can't easily provide a token endpoint, which means they will have limited or no support for `code` response types.

-This possibility represents both a risk of failure and added out-of-band work on the client side to try and guess what flow to request.
-One approach is to determine the type of AS based on heuristics, but work must still be done to propose a good workaround to this limitation.
+This possibility represents both a risk of failure and added out-of-band work on the client side to try and guess what flow to request based on heuristics.
+Work must still be done to propose a good workaround to this limitation.

+TODO: Possible introduction of new `response_type` values: `code,id_token` and `code,token`.